X16Community/x16-smc/README.md

 I2CPOKE $42,$19,$f5
 ```

 Offset 0x1a sends a command that expects a command number and one data byte.
-This can't be sent with the I2CPOKE command.
+This can't be done with the I2CPOKE command.

 ## Set requested mouse device ID (0x20)

 By default the SMC tries to initialize the mouse with support for a scroll wheel and two extra buttons, in total five buttons (device ID 4).

-If the connected mouse does not support device ID 4, it then tries to initialize the mouse with support for a scroll wheel but no extra buttons (decive ID 3).
+If the connected mouse does not support device ID 4, the SMC then tries to initialize the mouse with support for a scroll wheel but no extra buttons (decive ID 3).

-If that also fails, the SMC falls back to a standard mouse with three buttons and no scroll wheel (device ID 0).
+If that fails as well, the SMC falls back to a standard mouse with three buttons and no scroll wheel (device ID 0).

 This command lets you set what device ID you want to use.
 The valid options are 0, 3 or 4, as described above.